-Moreover, if machines break down, if materials become scarce, or if workers are absent, those blocks of time may shift on a regular basis.
+Moreover, if machines break down, materials become scarce, or workers are absent, those blocks of time may shift regularly.

-Lastly, finite scheduling is the only function in Epicor ERP software which no human is capable of replicating, while most other modules could be replaced by a human with an Excel spreadsheet.
+Lastly, finite scheduling is the only function in Epicor ERP software that no human can replicate, while a human could replace most other modules with an Excel spreadsheet.